MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/rti-sample-entrypoint.md

 * **Eventhouse** An eventhouse is where data is stored and analysed.
 An eventhouse is designed to handle real-time data streams efficiently.
 An eventhouse can hold one or more KQL database.
 They're tailored to large volumes of time-based, streaming events with structured, semi structured, and unstructured data.
 Read more about (Eventhouse)[https://learn.microsoft.com/en-us/fabric/real-time-intelligence/eventhouse].

-* **KQL database** A KQL (Kusto Query Language) database is where data is stored and managed.
+* **KQL Database** A KQL (Kusto Query Language) database is where data is stored and managed.
 It allows you to query data in real-time, providing a powerful tool for data exploration and analysis.
 The KQL database supports various data policies and transformations.
 Read more about (KQL databases)[https://learn.microsoft.com/en-us/fabric/real-time-intelligence/create-database].

 * **KQL queryset** A KQL queryset is used to run queries, view, and customize query results on data from a KQL database.
 Read more about (KQL queryset)[https://learn.microsoft.com/en-us/fabric/real-time-intelligence/create-query-set].